-As a tech CEO, the immediate focus for you would have been on taking care of the human capital.
+As a tech ceo, the immediate focus for you would have been on taking care of the human capital.
 Ensuring operations are smooth in a remote working environment.
 Post that, retention of current customers would have taken precedence.

 Now, it is time to rise like a phoenix from the ashes, and grab opportunities.
 However, these opportunities will not be in the same places you would find them earlier.

-Optimising your strategy to this “new normal” will take 6 simple steps, and help you prepare for future growth.
+Optimizing your strategy to this “new normal” will take 6 simple steps, and help you prepare for future growth.